 - Call of the Abyss duology (2010-2011)

 - Call of the Abyss.
 Laura Torres is a psychologist and a member of the first manned mission to Mars.
 Suddenly, she starts to receive telepathic messages from the depths of space.
 Strange visions, filled with fragments of Earth's history, shift her consciousness to Ancient Egypt, to the Middle Ages, to our time.
 Could it be a coded message from another civilization?
 To figure it out, Laura has to finish "watching" the visions.
 The first of these tells of adventures of an Ancient Egyptian man named Un-Amun.

-- First after God.
+- Masters after God.
 Two hundred years have passed since the first recorded messages from space.
-Few of the strange visions have been decyphered, as humanity simply lacked sufficient knowledge to do that.
+Few of the strange visions have been deciphered, as humanity simply lacked sufficient knowledge to do that.
 Finally, a newly-discovered alien race helps humanity discover the details of the adventures of an English captain named Peter Shelton.
 The brave adventurer had fought the Spaniards and the pirates of the Caribbean, crossed the South American jungles to reach the Incan treasures.
 But what to a 17th century sailor would be just gold and gems, to the scientists of the 23rd century, it was a treasure of a different kind.

 - Alexey Kargin the Mercenary duology (2001-2003)